 - Plan out your plant containers and decide how many plants you will need to fill your pots.
-I have found that we are not safe here in the Northeast to put out annuals and fill containers until after Mother’s Day (May 8th).
+I have found that we are not safe here in the Northeast to put out annuals and fill containers until after Mother’s Day.
 I can’t tell you how many plants I’ve lost due to planting too early and a frost!
 Now is a good time to look at your pots and see if they need fresh paint before planting.
 If you are interested in creating custom concrete containers, click here for a DIY project.
-Check out some of these fun container ideas from Overstock.
-Now is a great time to shop for garden items such as stools, that can be used to add height to a container arrangement.
-Click here for some ideas from Target.

 by Debbie Correale